UKCP is excited to announce its first in-person conference since 2019. This conference will explore the evolving landscape of psychotherapy.

 Location:America square conference centre, london – in-person event |

-We are delighted to present the programme for a General Meeting of UKCP members on Friday 22 November, which we are now committed to holding annually under the new UKCP strategy, to increase engagement with members.
-We look forward to coming together as a membership to reflect on our work over the past year, share updates on our new strategic direction and highlight key initiatives we’ll be focusing on in the future.
+We are delighted to present the programme for a general meeting of UKCP members on Friday 22 November, which we are now committed to holding annually under the new UKCP strategy, to increase engagement with members.
+We look forward to coming together to reflect on our work over the past year, share updates on our new strategic direction and highlight key initiatives we’ll be focusing on in the future.

-While there has been no legal requirement to hold an Annual General Meeting since 2009, and many decisions traditionally made at AGMs, like the election of directors, are now handled through other processes, the CEO and Board of Trustees believe it is important for members to receive an annual update on UKCP’s work and have the opportunity to provide feedback.
+While there has been no legal requirement to hold an annual general meeting since 2009, and many decisions traditionally made at AGMs, such as the election of directors, are now handled through other processes, the CEO and Board of Trustees believe it is important for members to receive an annual update on UKCP’s work and have the opportunity to provide feedback.

 We hope this General Meeting will provide valuable insight into the organisation’s direction and strengthen our collective vision for the future.